genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 - **Study**: the context of an experiment, such as the aim and statistical design.
 - **Sample**: the biological attributes of a sample, such as tissue, disease, and treatment.
-- **Data**: Includes transcriptomics, proteomics, gene variant, flow cytometry data, and more.
-You can import the metadata (e.g. genome version, normalization method, and the locations of raw/processed data in your storage) together with the processed data (e.g. expression counts, genotypes).
-- **Cross-reference mapping**: a list of transcript and gene ids and how they map to each other.
 - **Libraries metadata**: TSV file describing sequencing libraries or other indexable data types.
 It includes information on library preparation, type (e.g., single-end or paired-end), protocol, barcodes, and platform.
 - **Preparations metadata**: metadata describing how samples were prepared prior to data generation, applicable to proteomics, transcriptomics, and other data types.
+- **Cell metadata**: all the information stored per cell (per barcode) that describes that cell and its context, separate from the actual molecular measurements (like the gene expression counts matrix which should be uploaded as expression within the ODM)
+- **Data**: Includes transcriptomics, proteomics, gene variant, flow cytometry data, cell expression, and more.
+You can import the metadata (e.g. genome version, normalization method, and the locations of raw/processed data in your storage) together with the processed data (e.g. expression counts, genotypes).
+- **Cross-reference mapping**: a list of transcript and gene ids and how they map to each other.
 - **Attached Files**: Supplement your study by attaching related research materials like PDF, XLSX, DOCX, PPTX files, images, and more.
 Please note, contents of these attached files won't be indexed or made searchable.

 Once imported, studies, samples, and data metadata will be queryable and editable from both the User Interface and APIs, whilst the signal data will only be queryable via APIs.